DezziDez/Potentulus/src/site/notes/Damage.md

 - Chemical: If the setting has anything resembling chemistry then it will have chemical damage.
 Acids, Poisons, toxic clouds.
 - Temperate: This is damage comes from changes in temperature.
 Fire, Frost, Light, Radiation, lightening.
 - Mental: This is damage of the mind.
 Whether from the outside in or the inside out.
 Mental damage can be caused by many things.
-### Damage Reduction
+### Damage Modification
-Some items like [[Items/Armor\|Armor]] provides damage reduction.
-That means every time a character with damage reduction is hit, the amount of damage dealt is reduced by that amount.
-This damage reduction usually only applies to certain damage types.
+Some items like [[Items/Armor\|Armor]] cause characters to take less damage than normal from certain damage types.
+This is represented as a negative damage mod.
+That means every time a character with a negative damage mod is hit, the amount of damage dealt is reduced by that amount.
-### Vulnerabilities and Immunities
-Some characters are more or less vulnerable to certain damage types that goes beyond damage reduction.

-If a character is immune to a certain damage type, then when it encounters that damage type it takes no damage.

-If a character is vulnerable to a certain damage type, then when it encounters that damage type it takes twice as much damage.
+Some effects like items, skills, or [[Conditions\|conditions]] cause a character to take more damage than normal from certain damage types.
+This is represented as a positive damage mod.
+That means every time a character with a positive damage mod is hit, the amount of damage dealt is increased by that amount.